• Frequently Asked Questions

 |What do I do if my parent is laid off or loses his or her job?

-If your parent loses his or her job resulting in a loss of family income, you should contact our office immediately.
-The Office of Financial Aid recognizes that special circumstances such as a change in employment may affect the family's ability to pay college costs.
-Our ability to provide additional assistance will be determined by when you inform us of the change and provide documentation, and whether funds are available at the time you contact us.
+If a parent loses his or her job and there is a loss of family income, you should contact our office immediately.
+The Office of Financial Aid recognizes that special circumstances such as a change in employment may affect the family's ability to pay for college.
+Inform us of the change and provide documentation.
+Additional assistance will be determined based on your situation and whether funds are available at the time.
 See the Financial Aid Appeals page for more information about requesting a reevaluation of your aid eligibility based on your change in circumstances.

 (return to top of page)